fblackburn1/node-red-contrib-hubitat/README.md

   webhook events.
 * `hsm`: To keep the Hubitat Safety Monitor status (`Armed Home`, `Armed Away`, `Armed Night` and `Disarmed`).
 It fetch the status when deployed, then listen for webhook events.
-* `hsm-setter`: To set the Hubitat Hubitat Safety Monitor mode (Disarmed, Armed Away, Armed Home ...)
+* `hsm-setter`: To set the Hubitat Hubitat Safety Monitor status (Disarmed, Armed Away, Armed Home ...)
 * `mode`: To keep the Hubitat mode (Day, Night, ...)  state.
 It fetch the mode when deployed, then listen for
 * `mode-setter`: To set the Hubitat mode (Day, Night, ...)